OEH-JKU-StV-Informatik/LD37-Team-Procrastination/README.md

 * https://ldjam.com/users/olard

-# Theme of the challange, game idea
+# Theme of the challenge, game idea
 The theme is 'One room'.

 Our game is inspired by tower defence games.
 The player has to slow down a the enemy - a grad student - to finish his studies in time.
 Therefore, he can place obstacles, e.g. walls and towers, that redirect or slow down the student on the field of knowledge.

+Make One Room Great Again

+#Story
+Delay the enemy crossing the room.

+#Controls
+drag left mouse button to build walls right-click to delete walls escape to display the menu

+#Licenses
+Music:
+Font: L'Engineer Regular - Ferdie Balderas - CC BY-ND 3.0